XIYExi/XIYExi/README.md

  - <i>with Javascript, React, SpringBoot, SpringCloud, Flask and so on...</i>

- - 🔭 Why not develop TypeScript that does not require type validation, <u>why don't we call it JavaScript</u>😼
+ - 🔭 Why not develop TypeScript that does not require type validation, <del>why don't we call it JavaScript</del>😼

  - 🛸 My favorite character is やなみあんな（Yanami Anna）.